-Lexmark joins a lengthening roster of technology vendors -- including Applied Materials Inc. (AMAT) and Advanced Micro Devices Inc. (AMD) -- citing the economic slump in Europe for worse-than-expected second-quarter results.
+Lexmark joins a lengthening roster of technology vendors -- including Applied Materials Inc. (AMAT:US) and Advanced Micro Devices Inc. (AMD:US) -- citing the economic slump in Europe for worse-than-expected second-quarter results.

 The “outlook reflects a weaker-than-expected demand environment, particularly in Europe, and a larger-than-expected impact from unfavorable changes in currency exchange rates,” Lexmark said.